 A cop driving a Toyota?
 Not in Texas, my friend.
 More often than not, you’ll see them driving Dodge Chargers or Ford SUVs in Texas.
 One important note: a lot of old, unmarked, police-issue Chevrolet Impalas are on the road as regular civilian vehicles.
 In Houston, cops no longer drive Impalas or Chevy sedans period.
 If you see a white, tinted Chevy Impala with full mirrors and antennae, it’s probably just someone who bought a cheap car at a police auction.

 Nope.
 These strange bubble, mirror-like objects that are often on the front of police windshields are actually spotlights.
 Powered by the car’s system, these lights can shine almost endlessly.
 Officers could use them from inside the car and without even rolling down the window.
-While you may occasionally still see them on decommissioned cop cars, these extra spotlights on the front of a car along with the previously mentioned criteria all serve as a strong sign that you’re being followed by a cop.
+While you may occasionally still see them on decommissioned cop cars, these extra spotlights on the front of a car along with the previous mentioned criterias all serve as a strong sign that you’re being followed by a cop.

 Busted in Houston?
 Call Mark Thiessen and the Thiessen Law Firm